Old Government House, Parramatta: Description

 Old Government House at Parramatta was built by convicts and is the oldest surviving public building on the Australian mainland.
 The original 1799 building was enlarged in 1815 to a design by John Watts to form a two-storey block, two single storey end pavilions and two linked blocks with extended eaves.
 The central portico is attributed to Francis Greenway (Irving 1985: 55).
 With its symmetrical proportions, shadow patterns from extended eaves and central portico it exhibits the 'Palladian' characteristics of Australian Old Colonial Georgian architecture.
 A section of the brick flooring of the Phillip era, of July 1790, survives and is on display.
 The three rooms at the front of the main section of the house date to Governor Hunter in 1799, while the remainder of the main house and the two side pavilions date to Governor Macquarie in 1818.
+The entrance hall of Old Government House notably features a black-and-white chequered floor, in keeping with the tastes of the period.
+However, due to the absence of building materials such as marble or granite in the early Sydney settlement, the floor had to made out of painted wood.
+The original wooden flooring can be seen to this day.

 The Governor's dairy survives in its original setting, and has recently been stabilised and restored by the Park Trust.
 The park landscape and use has continued since 1857.
 Memorials have been erected reflecting layers of community meaning.
 Important amongst these is the Boer War Memorial erected in 1904 which continues as a major landmark feature of the place.
 The Boer War Memorial, the memorial to Lady Mary Fitzroy, and the gatehouses remain in their original sites and are in good condition.
 Other elements, however, have been subjected to substantial change over the decades.
 The Macquarie stables and coachhouse were removed when the Great Western Railway line was pushed through the south-western section of the Domain.
 Little remains of Governor Brisbane's observatory with the exception of the transit stones and the marker trees.
 Similarly, Governor Brisbane's bathhouse, although still in its original site, has undergone extensive alteration.
 The original interior has been stripped out, the fabric within the arches removed, and the building turned into an open pavilion.